Antwone Fisher (film): Plot

 While on leave in Mexico, Antwone gets into a fight with a sailor who insinuates that he is gay and is thrown into jail.
 Davenport meets him in jail, where Antwone confides the sexual abuse he suffered as a child.
 Antwone eventually reveals to Cheryl that he sees a psychiatrist.

 At a Thanksgiving dinner, Davenport advises Antwone to find his real family.
 Antwone refuses, but thanks Davenport before inviting him to a graduation ceremony.
 Following the graduation ceremony, Davenport tells Antwone that he's ending the sessions and feels Antwone needs to progress on his own.
 Antwone breaks down, feeling everyone has abandoned him.
 He reveals his best friend Jesse was killed while attempting a robbery, and that he resents Jesse for leaving him behind.
 Realizing he needs to find his parents to find closure, Antwone asks Cheryl to go with him to Cleveland.
 After a dead end at social services, Antwone decides to return to the Tate household.
 There he confronts Nadine and Mrs. Tate about their abuse.
 Mrs. Tate ultimately reveals Antwone's father's name: Edward Elkins.

 After looking through multiple telephone books, Antwone comes into contact with his aunt Annette and visits her.
 Antwone learns his mother lives nearby and goes to visit her.
 Antwone finds closure, forgives her, and leaves.
 When he returns to the Elkins household, he finds a feast prepared for him and finds the family he lost.

 Antwone visits Davenport and thanks him for everything.
 Davenport then replies that it is he who should be thanking Antwone.
-Davenport confesses that he had been failing to deal with his own problems, and that treating Antwone prompted him to finally confront his demons.
+Davenport confesses that he had been failing to deal with his own problems - particularly that he and his wife were unable to have children, and that treating Antwone prompted him to finally confront his demons.
 The film draws to a close as Davenport and Antwone go to eat.

 Cast

 Finding Fish

 Finding Fish is an autobiographical account written by Antwone Fisher upon which the movie was based.
 The film generally follows the plot of the novel.
 However, the book proceeds in a linear fashion while the movie is explained through various flashbacks.
-The movie stresses Antwone's relationship with his doctor as opposed to the book, which chronicles Antwone's entire life.
+The movie stresses Antwone's relationship with his doctor, whereas the book chronicles Antwone's entire life.